jlikhuva/blog/posts/optimization.md

 ## Decision Making

+The core primitive is choosing from a set of actions.
+How we choose.

-## Greedy Algorithms wrt an objective
+## Greedy Algorithms

+When is a greedy approach guaranteed to work?
+Can we rigorously prove this?

 ## Dynamic Programming: Foundational Methods